Gallery Concerts

 Ingrid Matthews is well established as one of today’s most respected baroque violinists.
 She is a Visiting Associate Professor of Baroque Violin at Indiana University’s Jacobs School of Music and and served as Music Director of the Seattle Baroque Orchestra from 1994-2013.
 Since winning first prize in the Erwin Bodky International Competition for Early Music in 1989, she has appeared as a soloist, guest director, chamber musician, and concertmaster with leading early music ensembles including the New York Collegium, the Australian Brandenburg Orchestra, the Boston Early Music Festival Orchestra, Ars Lyrica (Houston), Tafelmusik Baroque Orchestra (Toronto), Musica Pacifica (San Francisco), and countless others.
 Ingrid Matthews has won high critical acclaim for her extensive discography; her recording of the Sonatas and Partitas for Unaccompanied Violin of J.S.
 Bach has been named “top recommendation for this music... on either period or modern instruments” by American Record Guide, and her recording of Biagio Marini is included in the Norton Anthology of Music used by conservatories and universities worldwide.
 She has served on the faculties of Cornish College of the Arts (Seattle), the University of Southern California/LA, the University of Toronto, Amherst Early Music Workshop, and the International Baroque Institute at Longy, and has held residencies at Oberlin College and the New England Conservatory.
 Matthews is a graduate of Indiana University where she studied with Josef Gingold and Stanley Ritchie.
 She is also active as a visual artist.

-Sarah Pizzichemi is a versatile and passionate violinist who performs internationally as a soloist, chamber musician, and orchestral player on both modern and period instruments.She is the first violinist and a founding member of the Skyros Quartet, an ensemble established in 2010 and acclaimed for its dynamic performances and commitment to both classical masterworks and contemporary repertoire.
-The quartet’s projects often explore narrative and interdisciplinary connections, reflecting Sarah’s dedication to musical storytelling.
-In 2020, the quartet founded Constellation Creatives, a nonprofit dedicated to innovative chamber music experiences.As co-Artistic Director of Chamber Music Guild, she leads educational initiatives across the Pacific Northwest and co-hosts The Counterpoint Club podcast, sharing her chamber music expertise with listeners worldwide.
-She also co-founded Evergreen Music Press, which broadens access to string and chamber music education and publishing.Sarah maintains the award-winning Pizzichemi Violin Studio, where her students regularly receive top honors and many go on to pursue degrees in music.
-She has served as concertmaster of the Saratoga Orchestra and Seattle Collaborative Orchestra, and co-concertmaster of the Pacific Northwest Conducting Institute.
-She has also performed with ensembles such as Seattle Baroque Orchestra, Seattle Metropolitan Chamber Orchestra, Pacific Northwest Ballet Orchestra, and Seattle Modern Orchestra, among others.She holds degrees from the University of Texas at Austin (B.M., M.M. in Chamber Music) and the University of Nebraska–Lincoln as the graduate quartet-in-residence (D.M.A.).
-Her original research on violinists Maud Powell and Maddalena Lombardini contributes to feminist musicology and reexamines key moments in music history.
-Her mentors include many of the world’s leading violinists and string quartets.
+Dr. Sarah Pizzichemi is a dynamic violinist who performs internationally as a soloist, chamber musician, and orchestral player on both modern and period instruments.
+She is the first violinist and a founding member of the Skyros Quartet, known for its compelling performances and focus on both classical and contemporary repertoire.
+In 2020, the quartet launched Constellation Creatives, a nonprofit dedicated to innovative chamber music experiences.Sarah is also co-Artistic Director of Chamber Music Guild, where she leads educational programs and co-hosts The Counterpoint Club podcast.
+She co-founded Evergreen Music Press, which expands access to string and chamber music resources.
+Her award-winning Pizzichemi Violin Studio consistently cultivates high-achieving students, many of whom pursue music professionally.She has held concertmaster roles with the Saratoga Orchestra and Seattle Collaborative Orchestra and performed with ensembles including Seattle Baroque Orchestra, Pacific Northwest Ballet Orchestra, and Seattle Modern Orchestra.Sarah earned her D.M.A. from the University of Nebraska–Lincoln and B.M./M.M. in Chamber Music from the University of Texas at Austin.
+Her scholarly research on Maud Powell and Maddalena Lombardini contributes to feminist musicology and reexamines overlooked moments in music history.
+Her mentors include many of the world’s leading violinists and quartets.

 Viola